lov3five/lov3five/README.md

  /_/    \_\_.__/ \___/ \__,_|\__| |_| |_| |_|\___|
 -->
 ### 🌈 About Me
-I'm Luong Tran , a Software Engineer specializing in web and mobile app development and holding a degree in Information Technology (IT) from the **Industrial University of Ho Chi Minh City (IUH)**.
-Proficient in programming languages such as ***JavaScript, TypeScript and Python***, I have a solid foundation in software engineering.
+I'm Luong Tran , a software engineer specializing in web application development, holding a Bachelor's degree in Information Technology from the **Industrial University of Ho Chi Minh City (IUH)**.
+I have a fundamental understanding of programming languages such as **C, C++, Java; Data structures; Algorithms** and near proficiency in **JavaScript, TypeScript, and Python**.
 I have successfully developed applications using frameworks like **NestJS** and **Flask**.

-Furthermore, I have hands-on experience working with **Agile/SCRUM methodologies** in software development.
-This approach emphasizes collaboration, adaptability, and delivering value incrementally.
-I am eager to continue learning and contribute to real-world projects that strive to create innovative technology solutions and make a positive impact on the community.
-Let's collaborate and share knowledge in the dynamic field of information technology.
+Furthermore,  I have hands-on experience in software development, having worked as a Product Backend Intern at <a href="https://geekup.vn/">GEEK UP JSC</a>.
+During this time, I gained practical exposure to the Agile/SCRUM methodology, which prioritizes collaboration, adaptability, and delivering added value.
+I am enthusiastic about furthering my learning and contributing to real-world projects, with a focus on creating advanced technology solutions that positively impact the community.
+Collaboration and knowledge sharing within the ever-evolving field of information technology are core values that I hold dear.

-- 🟢 I’m currently developing with TypeScript, Go.
 - 🟢 I have a strong focus on backend system development, database design, querying, and administration.
+- 🟢 I’m currently learning Golang and advancing Backend & DevOps knowledge.
 - 🟢 Contact me: <a href="luongtranstaff@gmail.com">luongtranstaff@gmail.com</a>

 <!--